Tangerine Prime RateAdvertising Disclosure

-How does the Tangerine prime rate affect mortgage rates
+How the Tangerine prime rate affects variable mortgage rates

 When you get a variable mortgage from Tangerine, the interest rate will be expressed as the Tangerine prime rate, plus or minus a certain percentage point.
 For example, if the Tangerine prime rate is 3.00%, and your mortgage rate is prime minus 0.50%, your mortgage rate would be 2.50%.